bithoundhq/bithound/README.md

-# Bithound Sidecar
+# Bithound

-Bithound Sidecar is a work-in-progress telemetry agent for Bitcoin infrastructure.
+Bithound is a work-in-progress telemetry agent for Bitcoin infrastructure.

 The goal is to provide a lightweight process that runs next to a Bitcoin node, collects operational signals, and exposes them to local or remote consumers.
 It is currently experimental and not ready for production use.

 ## What it will do

-Bithound Sidecar is intended to monitor Bitcoin node health and produce structured telemetry around:
+Bithound is intended to monitor Bitcoin node health and produce structured telemetry around:

 - chain state
 - network state